These terms and conditions govern your use of the website alphaminr.com and its related

 SPECIAL CHARGES (CREDITS)

-For the three months ended March 31, operating and nonoperating special charges (credits) and unrealized losses on investments in the statements of consolidated operations consisted of the following (in millions):
+For the three and nine months ended September 30, operating and nonoperating special charges (credits) and unrealized losses on investments in the statements of consolidated operations consisted of the following (in millions):

 2025